 Every new dog into the group got the same treatment so in no time I was greeting all newcomers and hanging with the big dogs, woof!
 I had a LOT of fun, too!
 I didn’t want to leave – we were almost the last ones to leave in fact.
 I got to running the Great Dane 500 with the big dogs except I ran at the back of the pack so as to not get run over.
 I was the youngest dog there and the only brindle so I sort of stood out from the pack.

 There were a couple of human children there too who kept wanting to play with me so I got LOTS of attention.
-As you’ll see in this short video clip, I just left Mom hanging by the fence with our friend Barb, and went and did my thing coming back once in a while to make sure she was still there.
+I just left Mom hanging by the fence with our friend Barb, and went and did my thing coming back once in a while to make sure she was still there.
 All of us dogs did that.
 We would jog by the humans standing by the fence high pawing all of them bepaws we KNEW we were the center of attention, woof!

 I get to go back again in November but this time I will be bigger and five months old.
 Maybe there will be a puppy my age for me to play with – that would be pawsome.